 TEEN SAILING EXPEDITIONS – NOT A PARTY AT SEA

 Hundreds of summer opportunities exist for teens to break from the rigor of the school year and explore a passion.
 There are programs for language, community service, campus study, adventure/wilderness trips, sports specialties, and the arts, just to name a few.
+Few parents also take their kids, learn a few food packing hack skills from campingfunzone.com and head on a road trip, exploring new places and adventures.
 When a parent hears about the option of a sailing expedition, their first reaction is “that kind of money for my teen to live on a boat in the middle of the Caribbean?
 I don’t think so!”
 They are surprised to learn that the experience is much more substantive and can have a transformative effect on their burgeoning teen.

 Most sailing programs operate in the British Virgin, Leeward and Windward Islands.
 The weather couldn’t be better – sunny and around 85 degrees each day – with constant cooling winds.
 But even these most ideal sailing conditions provide a backdrop for intensive learning opportunities.
 While some kids have experience sailing aboard small boats, most have never been on – much less skippered – a 50 foot boat.
 With heavy emphasis on instruction, the students become their own independent crew and learn how to handle almost any situation.
 Of course, there are always 2-3 experienced staff members to guide, instruct, and supervise this new teen crew!